Using Scp to transfer files

 - To copy

-from your Duke Statistics account to your home directory onremote
+myfilefrom your Duke Statistics account to your home directory onremoteremote% scp isdsmachine:myfile .

 - To recursively copy